sagacic-tim/nvim-nchad/README.md

 # Credits

 1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
 It made a lot of things easier!

+2) This branch of NeoVim is solely for customizaton of a local installation on sagacic-tim's Mac Book Pro.

+3) This repo is set up exclusively as a back-up for customization made locally on hte Mac Book Pro.

+4) This repo uses NvChad and Nvim UI 3.0 for the graphgical interface to NeoVim.